open-anthro-projects/nekomata-ui/packages/nekomata-ui/README.md

 A Svelte UI framework currently in development.

+## Components
+- AppBar

+Check the [wiki](https://github.com/open-anthro-projects/nekomata-ui/wiki) for more information about the components.

 ## Features:
 - themeStore
     - For switching the theme from light to dark and the other way around.